scoulomb/home-assistant/appendices/DNS.md

 Also public DNS can point to private IP (SFR or Google net).
 <!-- tested with SFR -->

-With time I realized dynamic DNS is not required as box IP is not changing a lot so a simple A record is sufficient.
+With time I realized dynamic DNS is not mandatory as box IP is not changing a lot so a simple A record is sufficient.
 Like `home.coulombel.net	A	1 hour	109.29.148.109`.
 To access my home assisant at `http://home.coulombel.net:8123` fom outside (and inside) with good NAT rule (even if we go out to go in).